Elizabeth Ursic: Career

 Ursic began teaching religious studies at Mesa Community College in 2003.
 Ursic teaches classes on religion, gender, religion and art, and other topics.
 She has worked as an adjunct at the California Institute of Integral Studies and has served as a spiritual director for the Franciscan Renewal Center in Scottsdale, Arizona.
 She has had visiting roles at the University of Edinburgh and in Auroville, India.
 She is actively involved with the American Academy of Religion (AAR) and the Society for Biblical Literature (SBL).
-She served as co-chair of the AAR-SBL Women's Caucus from 2013-2023.
+She served as co-chair of the AAR-SBL Women's Caucus from 2013 to 2023.

 Ursic also works as a musician.
 She has produced two albums—an album of New Age music, Unspoken Truth (1995), and an album of instrumental music, Gratitude (2019).
 She composes for and performs with numerous instruments including cello, piano, synthesizer, lap harp, ukulele, and voice.
 Ursic provided a virtual concert for Arizona State University during the COVID-19 pandemic.
 The concert was later streamed on YouTube.
 The performance includes remarks about music, the role of music in Christianity and spirituality, and the connections between music and her life.
 Ursic also wrote a piece of music for a 2017 art piece entitled Women Dancing with Gaia based on the writings of Ivone Gebara and Rosemary Radford Ruether.
 Ursic's music reflected on concepts of ecofeminist theology and she acknowledged Rosemary Radford Reuther as an influence on her work.

 Along with Colleen Hartung, Elizabeth Ursic was foundational in the launch of the Women in Religion WikiProject.